If you’re a residential or light commercial contractor, you’ve probably heard one of these statements:

-If you don’t know how a proposed change could impact your business, consult an attorney.
+A final word of caution: If you don’t know how a proposed change could impact your business, consult an attorney.
 Otherwise, clients should agree to the terms of your contract.

 This is risky because you could deliver something they don’t like.
 The indecisive client will become a dissatisfied client, who can cause financial problems and hurt your reputation.

-Indecision without the presence of other red flags isn’t a reason to pass on a job, but it does mean the client might need you to spend more time explaining things and guiding them toward decisions.
+Indecision without the presence of other red flags isn’t necessarily a reason to pass on a job, but it does mean the client might need you to spend more time explaining things and guiding them toward decisions.
 So, budget for that extra time in your estimate.

-As always, careful estimating, planning and documentation of every agreement can help if issues arise.
+As always, careful estimating, planning, and documentation of every agreement can help if issues arise.